trxdave/ireland-rugby-quiz/README.md

 ## Home Pages ##

-The home page includes a welcome message and easy selection to Play Quiz or How to Play, and the below social network Ireland Rugby.
+The home page includes a welcome message and easy selection to Play Quiz or How to Play, and the below social network Ireland Rugby and Ireland Rugby Website.

 ![alt text](<readme folder/layout/homepage.png>)